lavague-ai/LaVague/docs/docs/get-started/docs-chrome.md

 You will now be able to interact with your modified version of the LaVague extension in your Chrome navigator.

-### 5. Contributing to the LaVague Chrom Extension package
+### 5. Contributing to the LaVague Chrome Extension package

 If you think your changes to our Extension can improve our package, please feel free to open a PR so we can review your suggested updates!
 To learn more about how to contribute to LaVague, see our [contribution guide](../contributing/general.md).